SymantecPuppetSFHAmembers/puppet-sfha/README.md

 4. Deploys sample /etc/llttab and /etc/gabtab files on cluster nodes if clus_configure set to 1

-Please log tickets and issues at our [Projects site](https://github.com/SymantecPuppetSFHAmembers/puppet-sfha)
+If there are issues found in the solution, feel free to log them at [Projects site](https://github.com/SymantecPuppetSFHAmembers/puppet-sfha) and the author will assess and provide fixes at his/her own discretion.